andrewculver/secure_rails/README.md

 ### Authentication

-- Use a trusted library like [Devise](https://github.com/plataformatec/devise) for authentication (see [Hardening Devise](https://ankane.org/hardening-devise) if applicable)
+- Use a trusted library like [Devise](https://github.com/plataformatec/devise) for authentication (see [Hardening Devise](https://ankane.org/hardening-devise) if applicable) ✅

   **Why:** Secure authentication is hard.
 Use a library that’s battle-tested.
 Don’t roll your own.

-- Notify users of password changes
+- Notify users of password changes 👈

   **Why:** So users are aware if someone tries to hijack their account

-- Notify users of email address changes - send an email to the old address
+- Notify users of email address changes - send an email to the old address 👈

   **Why:** So users can’t silently hijack the account by changing the email, then the password

-- Rate limit login attempts by IP with [Rack Attack](https://github.com/kickstarter/rack-attack)
+- Rate limit login attempts by IP with [Rack Attack](https://github.com/kickstarter/rack-attack) 👈

   **Why:** To slow down [credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing) attacks

-- Log all successful and failed login attempts and password reset attempts (check out [Authtrail](https://github.com/ankane/authtrail) if you use Devise)
+- Log all successful and failed login attempts and password reset attempts (check out [Authtrail](https://github.com/ankane/authtrail) if you use Devise) 👈

   **Why:** So you have an audit trail when accounts are compromised.
 You can also use this information to detect compromised accounts.

-- Rails has a number of gems for [authorization](https://www.ruby-toolbox.com/categories/rails_authorization) - we like [Pundit](https://github.com/elabs/pundit)
+- Rails has a number of gems for [authorization](https://www.ruby-toolbox.com/categories/rails_authorization) - we like [Pundit](https://github.com/elabs/pundit) ✅ (We use CanCanCan for this.)

   **Why:** To prevent users from accessing unauthorized data

 ### Browser Caching

-- Set `autocomplete="off"` for sensitive form fields, like credit card number
+- Set `autocomplete="off"` for sensitive form fields, like credit card number 🤔 <i>Need to think which fields this might be for us.</i>

   **Why:** So other users of the browser can’t access this saved information

-- Ask the browser [not to cache pages](https://stackoverflow.com/a/748646) with sensitive information
+- Ask the browser [not to cache pages](https://stackoverflow.com/a/748646) with sensitive information 👈 <i>(We need this on the API keys page.)</i>

   ```ruby
   response.headers["Cache-Control"] = "no-cache, no-store, max-age=0, must-revalidate"